kaitekelly/CMS-Employee-Database/README.md

 n/a

 # Installation:
-💾 In the command line of the working directory, install the following NPM packages: NPM install, mySQL, Inquirer, Console.table
+💾 In the command line of the working directory, install the following NPM packages: NPM install, mySQL, Inquirer, Console.table, envdot

 # Usage: